 Oil and gas operators are required to submit and implement a "safety case" document to the OGA in accordance with the requirements of UK regulations for offshore installations and wells.
-Although UK operators are no longer required to comply with the provisions of the EU Offshore Safety Directive 2013, because such directive was largely modelled on the UKCS health and safety case regime, compliance with such regime is unlikely to amount to any practical deviation from compliance with the EU Directive.

 TCE is the body responsible for licensing the extraction of marine sand and gravel resources which are widely used in construction projects, as well as for coastal protection and land reclamation, whereas coal deposits are managed by the Coal Authority (both onshore and offshore).